An interactive, SSL-capable, man-in-the-middle HTTP proxy for penetration testers and software developers.

 General information, tutorials, and precompiled binaries can be found on the mitmproxy and pathod websites.

-The latest documentation for mitmproxy is also available on ReadTheDocs.
+The documentation for mitmproxy is available on our website:

 Join our discussion forum on Discourse to ask questions, help each other solve problems, and come up with new ideas for the project.